Angular spectrum of quantum fluctuations in causal structure: Small-angle scaling invariance

 \section{Small-angle scaling invariance}

-In a scale-invariant theory, holographic distortions should have a universal spectrum that does not depend on scale.
-This property imposes general constraints on how the variance in Eq. \ref{macrovariance} is distributed among different angular scales.
+In a scale-invariant theory, holographic distortions measured locally in a region of size $\ll R$ should not depend on the scale $R$.
+This property imposes general constraints on how the variance in Eq.\:(\ref{macrovariance}) is distributed among different angular scales in a system of size $R$.

-At small angular separation, we can ignore the curvature of a causal diamond surface.
+At very small angular separation, we can ignore the curvature of a causal diamond surface.
 A causal diamond that intersects a small patch of the surface contributes the same physical fluctuation in the normal direction to any much larger diamond, independent of its size.
-This property leads to the following form of scale-invariance symmetry for the spectrum: {\it on small angular scales, correlations of physical displacement corrugations $\delta\tau$ in the normal direction to a null surface at transverse spacelike separation $c\tau$, which fluctuate coherently on timescale $\tau$, should not depend on the total radial propagation distance $R$, only on the transverse separation scale $c\tau$.}
+This property leads to the following form of scale-invariance symmetry for the spectrum: {\it on small angular scales, correlations of physical displacement corrugations $\delta\tau$ in the normal direction to a null surface at transverse spacelike separation $c\tau$, which fluctuate coherently on timescale $\tau$, should not depend on the total radial propagation distance $R$, only on the transverse separation scale $c\tau$.} With this kind of invariance, measured fluctuations only depend on the causal diamonds encompassed by an actual measurement, not on much larger systems it is embedded in.

-Scale invariance means that the variance of corrugation in patches of physical size $\tau$ matches the variance of causal diamonds of that size (Eq. \ref{macrovariance}):
+Scale invariance means that the variance of corrugation in patches of physical size $\tau$ matches the variance of causal diamonds of that size (Eq.\;\ref{macrovariance}):

-The contribution to total variance from patches of size $\Theta<<1$ is given by Eq. (\ref{CTheta}), so scaling invariance in the small angle limit, leads to variance in patches of size $\Theta$
+The contribution to total variance from patches of size $\Theta\ll1$ is given by Eq.\:(\ref{CTheta}), so scaling invariance in the small angle limit leads to variance in patches of size $\Theta$

 and an equivalent scaling of the power spectrum